 We are happy when our abs brakes prevent an accident, but may get upset when we get a discount coupon for a baby gift for our single daughter who herself doesn’t know yet that she is pregnant.
 Additionally, we have bought the thermostat and the ABS and given it permission to monitor us and the situation and make good decisions.
 The challenge to the decision scientist is to provide valuable information without disturbing the customer or violating his desires and permissions; this will likely require direct feedback.

-Finally, please note that I’m not talking about the “Singularity” - the point in which artificial intelligence matches and surpasses human intellect, and then machines take halover the earth and wage war with the human race, etc, etc. I’ve seen that movie (more than a few times) and, frankly, it’s just too difficult to predict what that type of impact future machine intelligence would have on whatever state the world is in when we reach that point.
+Finally, please note that I’m not talking about the “Singularity” - the point in which artificial intelligence matches and surpasses human intellect, and then machines take over the earth and wage war with the human race, etc, etc. I’ve seen that movie (more than a few times) and, frankly, it’s just too difficult to predict what that type of impact future machine intelligence would have on whatever state the world is in when we reach that point.
 I’d prefer to deal in the now and in the near future.
 The systems I’ve mentioned all exist today, and every major electronics company seems to be working furiously to make tomorrow’s gadgets and tools smarter, more connected, and more personalized.
 The fact that some of these may elicit a creepy feeling from us is ok.
 It just means we’re human and need to keep rebalancing the line between automation thats helpful and that which thinks for us.